 But Imaobong hit the phone away, crying and tugging at her ear.
 She most definitely wasn’t interested in a phone conversation.

 “Oh dear.
 I hope she didn’t put anything in her ear.”
-Imade remarked.
-She was already freaking out.
+Imade remarked, trying not to freak out.

 “Calm down babe.
 You’re getting agitated.
 Even if there’s an object in her ear, you can pour in some palm oil.”